spectrocloud/librarium/content/docs/06-integrations/00-portworx_operator.md

 # Portworx /w Operator

 [Portworx](https://portworx.com/) is a software-defined persistent storage solution designed and purpose-built for applications deployed as containers via container orchestrators such as Kubernetes.
-You can use Palette to install Portworx on a cloud platform, on-premises ,or at the edge.
+You can use Palette to install Portworx on a cloud platform, on-premises, or at the edge.

 ## Versions Supported